 Following the outstanding Dark Passion Play, Nightwish created their 7th studio album Imaginaerum.
 And vary we were, believe it or not.
 Because after such great results, one is never sure how to top the last edition of a band’s delights.

 Now, to start, the band – together with director Stobe Harju (The Islander) – decided to accompany the album with a film created in tandem.
 The movie finally saw its light of day in 2012 and features reinterpretations of tracks on this current album, plus some new stuff.
 The tracks Slow, Love, Slow, an instrumental of I Want My Tears Back and Scaretale are directly played on the film.

-Anette Olzon – at that time lead singer of the band – always finishes to astound me with her very good capabilities as a vocalist.
+Anette Olzon – at that time lead singer of the band – always finishes to astound me with her pretty stellar capabilities as a vocalist.
 It looks like she fell from grace with Holopainen and the band shortly after they started touring, and got chucked out rather unceremoniously.
 Not a good decision in my book.
 This sounded very much like the abrupt disconnection from Tarja Turunen some years back.

 The aftermath with blame and counter-blame was not nice to see.
 No good PR can come out of mutual mud-slinging if you want to run a smooth operation.
 That said, however, the RMR offices (grouchily) admit that Floor Jansen does an amazing job since her arrival with proof delivered in their 2015 record Endless Forms Most Beautiful.

-Anette Olzon finally moved on to launch her solo career with her debut album Shine.
-Which we understand – interestingly – already got started during the Dark Passion Play World Tour.
+And Anette Olzon finally moved on to launch her solo career with her debut album Shine.
+Which, we understand, already started during the Dark Passion Play World Tour.
+Interesting, huh?

 I must say, Nightwish do not take kindly to criticism.
 I left a rather direct message on their Facebook site and was blocked for a while by the webmaster.
 WTF, you guys from Nightwish!
 Learn to live with some negatives, now you give me a chance to write about it.